-There will be three semesters in a year.
+There will be two semesters in a year.
 The duration and schedule of each semester will be as follow:

 |Spring||Advising and Registration